tommymalcolmpickles/Sliding-Number-Puzzle-Chess/README.md

 - The entire section, including any pieces, moves to the gap's former position, and the gap moves to the section's original position.
 - Slides that would place the player's own king in check are illegal.
 - Example: If the gap is in section 11, legal slides are from sections 7, 10, 12, or 15 (if they don't cause check).

+#### Multi-Slide
+- Move a section two or three steps away in the same row/column, shifting all sections between it and the gap one position toward the gap simultaneously.
+The gap moves to the starting section's position.
+(Special thanks to u/
+TooLateForMeTF for the idea)

 #### Strategic Impact